 RENFE operates intercity trains to Seville including the high speed AVE service to Cordoba and Madrid.
 Their website can also be used to find information about local trains (cercanias) serving the Seville metropolitan region.
 If you’re coming to Seville by train from Madrid you’ll arrive at the Santa Justa Station in just 2 hours 30 minutes from Madrid Atocha.
 Reservations should be made well in advance for journeys which coincide with the Feria de Abril or Holy Week.
 Bookings can be made online in English at RENFE.
 From Santa Justa it’s best to take a taxi to your final destination.
 Before booking the AVE be sure to take a look at the ALTARIA train which takes longer but can prove a fair bit cheaper.

-There are also efficient train services to Granada, Malaga, and many other destinations in Andalucia.
+There are also efficient train services to many destinations in Andalucia and beyond.
 Please note that some departures are also from the San Bernardo railway stations which is walking distance from Barrio Santa Cruz and far more convenient than the Santa Justa station if you’re staying in the tourist centre.

 The Seville metro has been an ongoing headache for local politicians since initial construction began in 1974.
 Fears of damage to historic buildings resulted in the project being put on hold between 1983 and 1999.
 The idea is to create four lines covering the city and its metropolitan area though it isn’t expected to be fully functional any time before 2017.
 Currently there is one 18km line running from Ciudad Expo to Olivar Quintos though you’re unlikely to use it for the purpose of tourism.